Read about NYC's best theatre and dance productions and watch video interviews with innovative artists

 Some of our greatest stage actresses—including two-time Tony nominee Kristine Nielsen, the inimitable Marylouise Burke and Off-Broadway MVP Mia Katigbak—star in Infinite Life, a new play by Pulitzer Prize winner Annie Baker (The Flick, Body Awareness) about five women talking amusingly and honestly about what it's like to grow old.
 Obie-winning director James Macdonald helms this intriguing world premiere, which costars Brenda Pressley and Christina Kirk.
 Expect to laugh-cringe!

-The York Theatre Company at Theatre at St. Jean's, 150 East 76th Street near Lexington Avenue in Midtown East
+The York Theatre Company at Theatre at St. Jean's, 150 East 76th Street near Lexington Avenue on the Upper East Side

 Begins August 26.
 Closes September 3.